Including Gender: An APS Guide to Gender Analysis and Gender Impact Assessment

 • Can demographic data, evidence and insights, e.g. family composition, household types, income level, be used to infer the gender impact of a proposal?

-The first sentence of the Gender Analysis Summary outlines whether the policy, on balance:
+The Gender Analysis Summary must make clear whether the policy, on balance has a:

 Additionally, the Gender Analysis Summary should capture the findings from each step of the gender analysis, such as: